stickies-v/bitcoin-devwiki/Developer-Notes-for-Qt-Code.md

 };
 ```

-Note that `Q_SIGNALS` and `Q_SLOTS` macros are used instead of the `signals` and `slots` keywords of the Qt `moc` (Meta-Object Compiler).
-It prevents potential conflicts with a 3rd party signal/slot mechanism.
+Use the `Q_SIGNALS` and `Q_SLOTS` macros instead of the `signals` and `slots` keywords of the Qt `moc` (Meta-Object Compiler).
+This prevents potential conflicts with 3rd party signal/slot mechanisms.

 ## Debugging Tips

-For debugging, including signal to slot connection issues, one could use the `QT_FATAL_WARNINGS` environment variable:
+For debugging, including signal to slot connection issues, you can use the `QT_FATAL_WARNINGS` environment variable:

 ```sh
 $ QT_FATAL_WARNINGS=1 src/qt/bitcoin-qt -printtoconsole -debug=qt
 ```

-This tip could be [combined](https://github.com/bitcoin/bitcoin/pull/16118#issuecomment-503184695) with a debugger.
+This tip can be [combined](https://github.com/bitcoin/bitcoin/pull/16118#issuecomment-503184695) with a debugger.

 ***